 Feature Description Support for LDAP, NIS, and AD Veritas Access uses the Lightweight Directory Access Protocol (LDAP) for user authentication.
-See "About configuring LDAP settings" on page 65.
+See "About configuring LDAP settings" on page 62.
+See "Configuring the NIS-related settings" on page 67.
+See "About Active Directory (AD)" on page 136.
 Partition Directory With support for partitioned directories, directory entries are redistributed into various hash directories.
-These hash directories are not visible in the namespace view of the user or operating system.
+These hash directories are not visible in the name-space view of the user or operating system.
 For every new create, delete, or lookup, this feature performs a lookup for the respective hashed directory and performs the operation in that directory.
-This leaves the parent directory inode and its other hash directories unobstructed, which vastly improves file system performance.
-By default, this feature is not enabled.
+This leaves the parent directory inode and its other hash directories unobstructed for access, which vastly improves file system performance.
+By default this feature is not enabled.
 See the storage_fs(1) manual page to enable this feature.
 Isolated storage pools Enables you to create an isolated storage pool with a self-contained configuration.
 An isolated storage pool protects the pool from losing the associated metadata even if all the configuration disks in the main storage pool fail.
-See "About configuring storage pools" on page 76.
+See "About configuring storage pools" on page 73.
 Performance and tuning Workload-based tuning for the following workloads: Media server - Streaming media represents a new wave of rich Internet content.
 Recent advancements in video creation, compression, caching, streaming, and other content delivery technology have brought audio and video together to the Internet as rich media.
 You can use Veritas Access to store your rich media, videos, movies, audio, music, and photos.
-Virtual machine support See "About creating a tuned file system for a specific workload" on page 240.
+Virtual machine support See "About creating a tuned file system for a specific workload" on page 227.
 Other workloads

-Accessing the Veritas Access CLI
+Accessing the Access CLISH

-To access the Veritas Access CLI
+To access the Acess CLISH

-- After installation, connect to the management console by using the console IP address you assigned during the installation. - 2 Log on to the management console node using the following credentials:
+- Connect to the management console using the console IP address you assigned during the configuration. - 2 Log on to the management console by using the admin user.

-User name: master
+User name: admin

-Default password: master
+Default password: P@ssw0rd

-Note: After the initial log on, you are prompted to change your password.
+You are prompted to change your password after the initial logon.